 Not quite.
 Just like naturally mined diamonds, lab diamonds can have flaws, too.
 No two diamonds are the same, whether they are grown in a lab or mined from rock.
 Since they are both the same material, they both have the same vulnerability to inclusions, which can muddy a diamond’s clarity.
 Lab grown or mined, diamonds are graded using the same 4Cs of diamonds—clarity, cut, color and carat.

 What is Moissanite?

 Moissanite is a diamond alternative that has become popular in jewelry today because of its affordability.
-Some call moissanite “gemstone from the stars,” because it was discovered in a meteorite crater by the late Henri Moissan, a French scientist in 1893 who went on to win a Nobel Prize in chemistry.
+Moissanite has a rich tradition of symbolic significance—Some call moissanite “gemstone from the stars,” because it was discovered in a meteorite crater by the late Henri Moissan, a French scientist in 1893 who went on to win a Nobel Prize in chemistry.